hungovercoders-blog/datagriff/docs/_posts/2023-08-23-pass-databricks-analyst/2023-08-23-pass-databricks-analyst.md

 ## Provision Workspace and Unity Catalog

 The following section is not needed for the exam but I have put in case you need a workspace to practice your analytics in if you do not have one available.
 It takes about 15 minutes and is not a bad exercise to understand the workings of it all anyway.
 The process here is manual but there are ways of automating this using tools such as terraform.
 This is all out of scope for the exam so just to get what you need for an environment to work within, the following should do.
-If you already have a workspace and catalog setup skip to [import data](#import-data).
+If you already have a workspace and catalog setup skip to [Quick SQL Tour and Warehouse Setup](#quick-sql-tour-and-warehouse-setup).

 ### Create Workspace